 Persistence Rates Under the Student Right-to-Know Act

 In the fall of 2022, the persistence rate for undergraduate students who entered in the fall 2021 cohort was 97.2%.

 In cases where the student defaults on their tuition, the student shall be liable for the outstanding tuition and all reasonable associated collection costs incurred by the university, including attorneys’ fees.

 Northeastern University is committed to providing a living, learning, and working environment free from discrimination and harassment and does not discriminate on the basis of race, color, religion, genetic information, sex, gender, gender identity, sexual orientation, age, national origin, ancestry, disability, or veteran status in admission to, access to, treatment in, or employment in its programs and activities.
-The university will not tolerate any conduct that violates rights guaranteed by law, or any of the university policies that prohibit discrimination, including the Policy on Equal Opportunity, Policy Prohibiting Sexual and Gender-Based Harassment, Policy on Rights and Responsibilities Under Title IX, and the Policy on Non-Fraternization.
+The university will not tolerate any conduct that violates rights guaranteed by law, or any of the university policies that prohibit discrimination, including the Policy on Equal Opportunity, Policy on Sexual and Gender-Based Harassment and Title IX, and the Policy on Non-Fraternization.
 Furthermore, university policy also includes prohibitions of retaliation for filing complaints of discrimination with the Office for University Equity and Compliance.
 Links to the university’s nondiscrimination policies and its grievance procedures are available at the OUEC.
 Inquiries regarding the university’s nondiscrimination policies may be directed to: